 PHYSICAL GEOGRAPHY: LANDFORMS WITH LAB: GT-SCI 4 CR.
-(4L)
+(3L/2 LBA))

 PRQ: Accuplacer score of SS 70+, or successful completion of any CCR course with a grade of S/C or better.
-Introduces the principles of landforms as a major aspect of mans natural environment.
-Incorporates an integrated process of lecture, discussion, and laboratory assignments.
+Introduces students to the principles of Earth's physical processes, emphasizing landforms, soils, and hydrology.
+Examines the formation and distribution of landforms, such as mountains, valleys, and deserts, and their shaping by fluvial and other processes.
+The course incorporates an integrated process of lectures, discussion, and laboratory assignments.
 This course is one of the Statewide Guaranteed Transfer Courses, GT-SC1.